 The laws in the UK may not be quite the same as in your own country.
 If you break the law and are found to be guilty of a crime, a successful prosecution could result in a fine, a prison sentence or even being deported from the UK.
 You would also be subject to the University’s disciplinary procedures and liable to be excluded from the University.

 Immigration matters - during your studies

 The Student Immigration Advisors are here to help students with any queries they may have about student visas, and to help, where necessary, to extend their time in the UK.
 The advice we give is free.

-If you have a Tier 4 visa, it’s important that you act in a way which protects your immigration status, find out how to do this on the UKCISA website.
+If you have a Student Visa, it’s important that you act in a way which protects your immigration status, find out how to do this on the UKCISA website.

-As a Tier 4 sponsor the University has a legal duty to report to the UK immigration authorities those Tier 4 visa holders who:
+As a Student sponsor the University has a legal duty to report to the UK immigration authorities those Student Visa holders who:

 - Fail to enrol for their course within the enrolment period

 - Are absent without permission